 Canon D30 vs G1X Mark II

 The Canon EOS-D30 and the Canon PowerShot G1 X Mark II are two digital cameras that were revealed to the public, respectively, in May 2000 and February 2014.
-The Canon D30 is a DSLR, while the G1X Mark II is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and an 1.5-inch (G1X Mark II) sensor.
-The Canon D30 has a resolution of 3.1 megapixels, whereas the G1X Mark II provides 13 MP.
+The D30 is a DSLR, while the G1X Mark II is a fixed lens compact.
+The cameras are based on an APS-C (D30) and an 1.5-inch (G1X Mark II) sensor.
+The D30 has a resolution of 3.1 megapixels, whereas the G1X Mark II provides 13 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.